borbware/unity-basics-course/Module1.md

 * Morning
   * [Project management 1: Git Basics](project-management/1-git-basics.md)
 * Afternoon
-  * Working on the week project
+  * Working on the Module project
   * One-on-one meetings

 ## WP Exercise 6.
 Git Repository
 <!-- _backgroundColor: lightgreen -->

-* Create a remote repository for your week project with the Unity gitignore file.
-The repository should be named `WeekProject1Clock`, or something along the lines.
+* Create a remote repository for your Module project with the Unity gitignore file.
+The repository should be named `ModuleProject1Clock`, or something along the lines.
-* Initialize Git in your Week project repository.
+* Initialize Git in your Module project repository.
 * Add remote (the one you just created), and pull the changes.
 * Commit and Push your code to GitHub.